FAIRmat-NFDI/data-modeling/common-modules-base-classes/Readme.md

 Now, let us collect here modules that are required in every tasks of Aarea A, but may not have been written by other Areas so far.
 For example: chemical substances.

+# removing experimenter
+the experimenter file was a redo of NXuser.
+Tune the NXuser instead as it is needed.